tcdtist/tcdtist/README.md

 ## MERN Stack

-- 👨‍💻 I am currently working on web development technologies like JavaScript, React, MERN Stack, MVC Project, etc.
+- 👨‍💻 Web developer specializing in JavaScript, React, and MERN Stack.
-- 📚 I am currently learning everything about Frontend and Backend technology 😍
+- 📚 Passionate about expanding knowledge in frontend and backend technologies.
-- 🎯 Future goal: Learn more technologies - Learn to become a full-stack developer.
+- 🎯 Future goal: Becoming a skilled full-stack developer.
-- ⚡ Interesting information: Open and friendly.
-I love reading books, watching movies, and coding.
+- ⚡ Interests: Reading, movies, and coding.
+Open-minded and friendly.

 ---